fruitbox12/NeuRacle/README.md

 This won't just stay on crypto world, on real world too, different address, location, seller will provide different information.
 USA oil price will ofc different from Russia oil price.
 Pork from your locally will ofc different from the farm.

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 User can also buy that data and make a data feeding request on NeuRacle.

+For a simple showcase, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
+Datas will also be validated (Reaching Consensus) in 1 round of voting.

 ### Data refreshing round